carlaquinn/IBMInclusiveITLanguage/README.md

 <a name="out"></a>
-## **What IT Scope does this inititaive cover?**
+## **What IT scope does this initiative cover?**
 This initiative covers the following areas of IT:
-Code used in Software and Hardware and associated documentation,manuals, support guides, Digital content desrcibing IT products, including education.
+Code used in software and hardware and associated documentation,manuals, support guides, digital content desrcibing IT products, including education.
-HArdWare Labels.
+Hardware Labels.

 <a name="out"></a>